victorlhlee/python-security-eight-ball/README.md

 7. You will likely need to use a `List` of `strings` and randomly select elements from the list
 8. `BOSS LEVEL`: Log all of the data that gets sent to your server in a file called `audit.log`.
 9. `SUPER BOSS LEVEL`: Keep a count of the number of requests that get sent to your server and `print` the count after every response.

+### Example

+Is my Bitcoin wallet secure?

+> Not likely...

+Should I turn on antivirus on my Windows laptop?

+> Bruh...